-Mr Garry Evans has responsibility for many SEFP matters and can be consulted at any time during the year if you are unsure about matters relating to course registration, programmes of study, examinations, progression etc. He is generally available in the main office on the 3rd floor of the G.E.
+The Administrative Officer has responsibility for many SEFP matters and can be consulted at any time during the year if you are unsure about matters relating to course registration, programmes of study, examinations, progression etc. He is generally available in the main office on the 1st floor of the G.E.
 Fogg building - please ask at Student Reception, who will also be able to make an appointment for you if he is not available at the time.
-Alternatively you can e-mail him using: g.m.evans@qmul.ac.uk
+Alternatively you can e-mail sefp@gmul.ac.uk.